vuestorefront/vue-storefront/docs/guide/cookbook/elastic.md

 The method `initCustomTypes` above is arbitrarily named out of the blue, so you can actually have any other name for the method.
 :::

 Now you are all set to use custom entity you just created.
-The next step lets you give you a simple idea how to confirm it. (optional)
+The next step lets you have a simple idea how to confirm it. (optional)

  4. Go to `src/modules/instant-checkout/components` and open `InstantCheckout.vue`.
 Fix it as follows :
  ```js{5,12-14}